All Episodes

 That was right on the money.

-We're gonna take it to them.
+We're going to take it to them.

-We're not gonna play second fiddle anymore.
+We're not going to play second fiddle anymore.

 We can spend some time.

-Because there's so many people pulling their hair out today that just they're just hoping and praying that every time Trump shows up and makes what is billed as a serious speech, they want him falling flat, and they want everybody to realize that he's fallen flat.
+They're just hoping and praying that every time Trump shows up and makes what is billed as a serious speech.

-And they want everybody to realize that Trump doesn't know what he's talking about, because that's what they think.
+And they want everybody to realize that Trump doesn't know what he's talking about because that's what they think.

 And when that doesn't happen, they panic.